MrBisquit/SAP/README.md

 ## Naming Scheme
 SAP algorithms must follow a naming scheme, there are 2 versions, the identifyable "Algorithm", and the code name (which can be like a cooler name for it).
+The name of the directory is just the game, if there are variants for it, the name can be changed later.

 ### SAP-GameAI